 What does the expression “Resava School” mean today?

-Because of the former copying of books and manuscripts, today, in the Serbian slang, the term “Resava School” means something else.
+Because of the former copying of books and manuscripts, today, in Serbian slang, the term “Resava School” means something else.

 Today it is even more popular because of the internet and easy access to a lot of information.